OctopusDeploy/docs/docs/infrastructure/deployment-targets/windows-targets/azure-virtual-machines/diagnosing-issues.md

 ---
-title: Diagnosing Tentacle VM Extension Issues
+title: Diagnosing Tentacle VM extension issues
 description: How to diagnose and resolve installation issues with the Tentacle VM Extension
 position: 8
 ---